txt/ase19/docs/optimize.md

   that they meet along the way.
 - So its like the agar plate is a big blender that keeps mixing and matching all the different bits of all the different bugs.
+- If any of the bugs get lucky, and learn how to handle more antibiotics, those bugs move into a new band (where there is less competition for food).
+Hence, the new band gets full of bugs that can better handle that higher level of antibiotic.

 <img src="../etc/img/eukprok.png" width=400 align=right>